LEDA Recovery Grants

 When will the application be open?

-The grant applications will be prioritized and grants will be awarded after June 15, 2021.
+The grant applications will be prioritized and grants will be awarded after each application round.
 The grants will be awarded based on the prioritization, not on a first-come, first-served basis.

 Required Documents in an electronic format